pr0me/binaryninja-api/docs/dev/workflows.md

 Binary Ninja utilizes a copy-on-write mechanism to enable safe workflow customization.
 This approach allows you to create and modify workflows without impacting the integrity of registered workflows that may already be in use.
 When you clone a workflow, you generate a new, independent version that can be safely customized.
 Once the cloned workflow has been tailored to your needs, it can be registered under a new unique name, or—if the original workflow is mutable—under the same name to seamlessly replace it.

-The process involves three simple steps:
+The process involves three steps:

 1. **Clone** an existing Workflow.
 2. **Modify** the cloned Workflow as needed.
 3. **Register** the Workflow.

 **Key Points**

 - **Registered Workflows Are Immutable**: Once registered, workflows cannot be modified.
 - **Workflows Require Unique Names**: Each workflow must have a unique identifier to prevent conflicts.
 - **Naming Convention**: Currently, we use `core.function...` and `core.module...` for the foundational workflows.
 Custom workflows should use clear and descriptive names.